saksham0808/homepage/mdvoyage.md

 I also learnt CLI utilities like grep and sed, and started writing shell scripts for everything I would do multiple times.
 Even spent a full day and night installing Gentoo.
 Another learning experience was configuring my Arch to run just off i3 window manager (no GNOME).\n

 **Development**\n
-I, Pallav and Kapila participated in Microsoft's hackathon code.fun.do in January, hoping we could win a T-Shirt atleast, by completing whatever app we would try to make.
+I, Pallav and Kunal participated in Microsoft's hackathon code.fun.do in January, hoping we could win a T-Shirt atleast, by completing whatever app we would try to make.
 Surprise Surprise, we came first, ahead of so many seniors who participated.\n
 That was the first proper development activity I had done, other than the Robocon code.
 After coming back from Robocon (Pune, March 1st week), I started learning development along with Linux. \n
 At the end of the semester, I learnt backend Web Development a bit, when I made this website as a practice activity.
 I also got selected for a Web Development internship for the IITK NYC office.
 By this time I am very much into Development, and in the summers, I have this internship, and the code.fun.do final round, so possibly I'd be at a much better stage by the time this summer ends.\n